pantheon-systems/documentation/source/content/guides/wordpress-pantheon/02-create-wp-site.md

 ---
-title: WordPress on Pantheon Guide
+title: WordPress on Pantheon Quick Start Guide
-subtitle: Create a WordPress Site
+subtitle: Create a New WordPress Site
 description: Create a WordPress site on Pantheon.
 categories: [wordpress]
 tags: [wordpress, webops]